Dr Alexandra Brintrup

 University Lecturer in Digital Manufacturing

-Alexandra is a Lecturer in Digital Manufacturing and is leading the Manufacturing Analytics Research within DIAL.
+Alexandra is a Lecturer in Digital Manufacturing and is leading the Manufacturing Analytics Research Group within DIAL.
 She is a fellow of Darwin College.

 Having trained as a manufacturing systems engineer and then embarking on a research career in Artificial Intelligence, she is fascinated by the merger of the two.
 Her research interests include:

 - Development of automated and scalable optimisation and distributed decision making technologies, particularly with nature-inspired algorithms and Multi-agent Systems

 - Predictive Data Analytics, especially for predicting and handling uncertainty in supply chains and other emergent manufacturing systems